 - Keep your fingers clean and dry while using your iPhone.

 - The screen protector might have gone off the boil.
-If it's too old and littered with fingerprints and scratch, you need to change it (best iPhone 6 screen protectors and best iPhone 6 Plus screen protectors.)
+If it were too old and littered with fingerprints and scratch, you need to change it (best iPhone 6 screen protectors and best iPhone 6 Plus screen protectors.)

 - Remove the screen protector, clean the screen with a soft cloth and check out if the touchscreen is properly functioning now.